The Québec maritime Blog

 A drifting schooner

-While Samuel Côté is most interested in ships that were torpedoed by German submarines during World War II, this doesn’t stop him from researching other periods in history.
+While Côté is most interested in ships that were torpedoed by German submarines during the Second World War, this doesn’t stop him from researching other periods in history.
 His latest find, in 2013, was the Lina Gagné, a schooner built in 1920 in Cap-Chat (Gaspésie).
 In June 1938, the vessel collided with a British freighter in the fog off Saint-Siméon, in the Charlevoix region.
 The eight sailors on board were rescued by the freighter’s crew.
 Loaded with hay, the Lina Gagné drifted east without a bow; the schooner sank while being towed by a salvage tug.
-With his team, Simon Côté found the shipwreck off Saint-Barnabé Island, near Rimouski.
+With his team, Côté found the shipwreck off Saint-Barnabé Island, near Rimouski.
 “The schooner is well preserved,” he said, “and I’d like it to stay that way.”
 Returning to the site to document the vessel’s contents and make an underwater movie is one of his priorities for the 2014 season.
 He and his team will then go on a tour of the shipwrecks in Gaspésie, off Cap-Chat.

 Wreck hunting and more

-The team of Chasseurs d’épaves
+The Chasseurs d’épaves team

 The young shipwreck hunter keeps busy.
 He gives talks, recently wrote a book (Les naufrages du Québec au XXe siècle) and is also featured in the documentary series Chasseurs d’épaves, produced by TOXA, which he also narrates.
-“They do show me doing research in the archives, but 80% of the time, it’s an adventure!” says Simon Côté.
+“They do show me doing research in the archives, but 80% of the time, it’s an adventure!” says Côté.
 “The show follows my team on the boat and underwater; you’ll even get to watch the discovery of the Lina Gagné schooner live!”

 For more information: